protasm/LPC90/docs/index.md

 The purpose of this specification is to define the syntax, semantics, and structure of LPC, a programming language designed for building and enhancing LPMuds (online, multi-user, text-only role-playing games) &mdash; specifically, as the language existed very soon after its inception.
 By offering a formal and detailed description of LPC circa 1990, the LPC90 language specification aims to:

-1. **Establish a Foundation**: Establish a consistent and widely accepted foundation that describes an "original" dialect of LPC, providing a common starting point from which future LPC90-based specifications can evolve;
+1. **Establish a Foundation**: Establish a consistent and widely accepted foundation that describes an original (or near-original) dialect of LPC, providing a common starting point from which future LPC specifications can evolve;

 2. **Facilitate Compatibility**: Provide a clear and consistent reference for developers working with or adapting legacy LPC-based systems;